-From about October 2012, Australian prices had risen to levels that U.S. growers were more prepared to sell at.
-This improved international competitiveness of US wool resulted in improved international sales in fiscal year 2012/13.
-Total U.S. wool exports increased by 25.9 percent by volume (to 7.78 million pounds clean) and 20.4 percent by value (to \$ 22.4 million).
+Total U.S. wool exports decreased 14 percent by volume (to 7.22 million pounds clean) and 15.0 percent by value (to \$19.97 million).

 ASI's programs have continued to be very successful in achieving significant interest and purchases from major wool-processing countries around the world despite the difficult economic conditions over recent years.